yaal-coop/canaille/README.md

 - The code is easy to read and easy to edit.

 ## Install

+⚠ Canaille is under heavy development and may not fit a production environment yet. ⚠

 First you need to install the schemas into your LDAP server.
 There are several ways to achieve this: